Academic Map

 Representative Employers: Hotels, Restaurants, Resorts, Tourism Organizations, Health Care Associations, Higher Education Institutions, Professional Associations, Retail Stores, Casinos, Cruise Ships, Theme Parks, Sports Organizations, Beverage Producers/Distributors

-Placement: The Dedman College of Hospitality manages the placement service for their majors.
+Placement: The Dedman College of Hospitality works to provide employement opportunities for their majors.
 About 75-80 companies visit campus each year, with a near 100% placement rate.

 Human Development and Family Sciences